4LT/quantize/README.md

 ### Linux

 _Requires that GEGL be installed.
-This ought to be the case if GIMP is already installed, though development packages may be needed dependding on distro_
+This ought to be the case if GIMP is already installed, though development packages may be needed depending on distro_

 Run `make` from the project root to build.